intake/intake/docs/source/glossary.rst

         data-sets are usually entries within a :term:`Catalog` with additional descriptive text and metadata and a specification of *how* to load the data.

+    Data Source
+        an Intake specification for a specific :term:`Data-set`.
+In most cases, the two terms are synonymous.

     Data User
         a person who uses data to produce models and other inferences/conclusions.
-This person generally uses standard python analysis packages like numpy, pandas, sklearn and may produce graphical output.
+This person generally uses standard python analysis packages like Numpy, Pandas, SKLearn and may produce graphical output.
 They will want to be able to find the right data for a given job, and for the data to be available in a standard format as quickly and easily as possible.
 In many organisations, the appropriate job title may be Data Scientist, but